 In the 10 years, I’ve been using an insulin pump, it’s always been from Medtronic.
 This hybrid closed loop pump is very different from my other pumps and it took some time for me to figure out how to make the most of it.
 Along the way, I learned quite a bit and I’m excited to share some of my top tips.

 1) Talk to your healthcare team often!
 In the first couple of months, I uploaded to CareLink software on a weekly basis and discussed the reports with either my pump trainer or my endocrinologist.
 They had wonderful advice for me and were essential in fine-tuning my settings.
-Now my blood sugar is almost always in range while I sleep and I spend a lot less time dealing with highs and lows throughout the day.

 2) Expect your carb ratios and active insulin time to change…perhaps more than once.
 Using my old pump, I was certain my carb ratios and active insulin time were solid.
 Which they were…for that pump.
 I’ve come to realize that the MiniMed 670G system works differently, and so my settings are different as well.
 My mealtime boluses are bigger (which was weird for me at first.)
 And, I was bit hesitant, at times, when I saw how many units I’d be dosing.
 But, I trusted the system and new carb ratios—they work!

 3) Pre-bolusing is more important than ever.
 If you used to pre-bolus on your old pump, you should probably continue on the MiniMed 670G system.
 For some reason, when I started on the new system I stopped pre-bolusing for my meals.
 I’m not sure why because the insulin I’m using in the new pump is the same.
 It still needs the same head start I gave it before meals.

 Editor’s Note: Be sure to work with your healthcare professional to find what’s best for you.